-Much closer – just in the opposite side of the valley along the steep cliffside is sliding another waterfall – Cola de Caballo.
+Much closer – just on the opposite side of the valley along the steep cliffside is sliding another waterfall – Cola de Caballo.

 In the dry season of the year there is less water in falls and becomes visible another phenomenon – the water is falling over countless smaller steps of quartzite.

-Caparu Meseta (Caparuh Meseta, Ricardo Franco Hills, Serrania de Huanchaca, Huanchaca Plateau) is an unique tableland.
-For most part it is delimited with vertical cliff walls, which are up to 300 m high.
-This plateau is some 155 km long in north-south direction and up to 55 km wide, area is approximately 3,000 km².
+Caparu Meseta (Caparuh Meseta, Ricardo Franco Hills, Serrania de Huanchaca, Huanchaca Plateau) is a unique tableland.
+For the most part, it is delimited with vertical cliff walls, which are up to 300 m high.
+This plateau is some 155 km long in the north-south direction and up to 55 km wide, area is approximately 3,000 km².
 It consists of Pre-Cambrian sandstone and quartzite rocks, which are more than 1,000 million years old.

 Meseta has extremely high biological diversity.
 On the plateau have developed several kinds of rare ecosystems, including a unique dry forest – the largest virgin Cerrado forest in the world.

 Discovery of Fawcett